TheWhiteSasquatch/Pickles/README.md

 - **Grid Columns**: How many columns of videos you want (1-4)

 ### Sound Settings:
-- **Ding Sound**: Turn on/off the sound that plays when someone goes live
+- **Ding Sound**: Turn on/off the sound that plays when someone goes live (may require clicking to enable on some sites)

 ### Channel Settings:
 - **Live List**: Shows which channels are currently streaming (green dots)